 Essentially, your choice of college determines where you live for your first year or two of school.
 Your major won’t make a difference in what college you attend — all majors are allowed into all colleges.
 You’ll also be in classes with students from all colleges, so your academic life is not really affected by which college you choose.

 Each college has its own unique architectural style, so if you don’t like the looks of one, chances are you’ll like the looks of another.
 Within a college, you have your own advisers and your own student events.

 The impact of your choice

-Because UCSC is such a large campus, your college is likely where you’ll spend most your free time and meet most of your friends, so it’s a good idea to make sure you make a good choice.
+Because UCSC is such a large campus, your college is likely where you’ll spend most of your free time and meet most of your friends, so it’s a good idea to make sure you make a good choice.
 Choose a college based on its location, reputation, aesthetic value, and simply overall appeal.
-You’re going to live here at least one year (if not longer), so choose a college that you actually like.
+You’re going to live here for at least one year (if not longer), so choose a college that you actually like.